- Learning a summary statistic

+You have lots of predictors in your regression model!
+Too many predictors You want less predictors!
+Maybe then it would be faster, or at least more compact.
+Can you throw some out, or summarise them in some sens?
 Also with the notion of similarity as seen in kernel tricks.
 What you might do to learn an index.
 Inducing a differential metric.
-Matrix factorisations and random features, high-dimensional statistics.
+Matrix factorisations and random features, random projections, high-dimensional statistics.
 Ultimately, this is always (at least implicitly) learning a manifold.
+A good dimension reduction can produce a nearly sufficient statistic for indirect inference.

 PCA and cousins